ShubhamMohanty680/Spotify_Data_Pipe_Snowflake/README.md

 7.  **Snowflake:** Snowflake is a cloud-based data warehouse platform that allows users to store, analyze, and exchange data securely.

-8. **PowerBI:** Snowflake is a cloud-based data warehousing service that allows you to store and analyze all your data in one place.
-It scales independently of storage and computing, making it a flexible and cost-effective solution for businesses of all sizes.
+8. **PowerBI:** Power BI is a business analytics service by Microsoft that allows organizations to connect to various data sources, transform and clean data, create interactive visualizations, and share insights with others.